EMZdot/Emma-Hero-s-Scarf/README.md

 **→ Reproduction/Copy/Update:**<br>
 Related to the aspect of reproduction meant as multiplication.
 In this case quantity prevails over quality; big amounts of the same 'original' create subcoscious data that translates into memories and if there is a 'like' factor, here comes the idolization.
 Update stands for how this translated throughout the passage of time.

+Qs.
 → Are 'heroes' and 'celebrities' distortions of reality?
 Re-edit into One's reality to fit their vision?<br>
 → To which extent do humans project their needs, wishes and goals on other humans?
 Are we aware of this projection?
 If so, how much are we concerned?<br>
 → Where does the limit stands when idolizing?
 Is idolizing on a global scale fair?<br>
 → Why is there such a bis reaction/opinion on this topic? <br>
 → How is metadata of scarf collected and catalogued? <br>
 → How to approach the source/origin of this artifact?<br>

-**→ Fame in relation to the face = How does recognition works?**

-→ WHAT IS THE RESILIENCE OF SOMEONE'S FACE?

-- scientific approach (?)
+→ What is the resilience of someone's face?<br>
+→ Scientific approach (?)<br>
-- links to longevity of historical artifacts;
+→ Links to longevity of historical artifacts;<br>
-- compare a person's facial features to the effectivness of artifact's characteristics;
+→ Compare a person's facial features to the effectivness of artifact's characteristics;<br>
-- related to media and reproduction: R*epetition and multiplication consolidates.*
+→ Related to media and reproduction: *Repetition and multiplication consolidates.*<br>
-    → CATEGORIZATION OF HEROES
+→ Categorization of Heroes<br>

-    Mistification and mythification of human figures just like in ancient Greece and Rome, when it was mostly mythology that created heroes.
+→ Mistification and mythification of human figures just like in ancient Greece and Rome, when it was mostly mythology that created heroes.

-### **Distinctive features and Facial Recognition**
+### *Distinctive features and Facial Recognition*

 ![](README-images/physiognomy1-articleLarge.jpg)